linarietuma/predictive_maintenance_project/README.md

 ![](img/nan_matrix.png)

 The project uses a sensor dataset from Kaggle - [pump_sensor_data.](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data/metadata) There are 52 sensors with a measurement made every minute for 220320 minutes (153 days).
-The `machine_status` column is the target feature to used as a predictor for machine breakdown.
+The `machine_status` column is the target feature to be used as a predictor for machine breakdown.

 Feature Summary:
 - Timestamps in 1-minute time steps